-Students interested in scholarships not listed below are asked to email firstname.lastname@example.org with the scholarship’s web link or provide them with literature on the requested program.
-During the student’s second year, someone will email the second year class asking for an indication of which scholarships students have applied for.
+Students interested in scholarships not listed below are asked to email email@example.com with the scholarship’s web link or provide them with literature on the requested program.
+There is a new application process which will open mid-January and students will receive notification.

 The Sarnoff, NIEHS and NIH-Medical Scholars Program require the student to train elsewhere.
 Overseas opportunities such as the VECD Fogarty Global Health Fellowship are available for students meeting academic requirements.
 Students should consult their Advisory Deans to discuss their options.
 Every student planning their third year should consult with a Duke Study Program Director for two reasons: the programs are competitive and the student may not receive their first choice.
 Study Program Directors can help you prepare for backup plans.
 The Duke Study Program Director is responsible for monitoring student's progress during the research training year.
 It is recommended students meet with their Study Program Director prior to getting their signature for registration.